 Which comes first – the lack of supply of available accommodation or the increase in demand for housing?
 It’s mostly a combination of both supply and demand.
-While we can predict population growth to satisfy housing needs, what has caught out many nations is the abrupt increase in migration.
+While we can predict population growth to satisfy housing needs, the abrupt increase in migration has caught out in many nations.

-For many years, people enjoyed the freedom of travel and loved moving around and not just within their own country but also worldwide.
+For many years, people enjoyed the freedom of travel and loved moving around within their own country and worldwide.

 When there are many more immigrants than emigrants, a country or state will see demand outstripping supply.
 The immediate strain is felt in employment and housing.
-Over time housing crises are managed by increasing the supply of new homes and reducing demand with measures to disincentivize investors and control immigration,
+Over time housing crises are managed by increasing the supply of new homes and reducing need with measures to disincentivize investors and control immigration,

 So why are there housing crises if all we need to do is build more accommodation?
 Cost.
 The cost of compliance with building codes and materials increases the finished product’s sales price – the new home.

 Affordability is a key reason why first home buyers fail to get on the property ladder.
-There have been many creative businesses, governments with solutions to resolve this problem b, ut none yen be successfully rolled out on mass.
+There have been many creative businesses and governments with solutions to resolve this problem, but none have successfully rolled them out on mass.
 So people are taking matters into their own hands and hence the rise of mobile homes.
+So let’s see if a mobile home is a good investment.

 Mobile homes rose in popularity in the mid-1970s.
 Best called manufactured or prefab homes, the prefabricated modules are built inside a factory before being constructed on a site.
 However, not all mobile homes are prefab buildings.